805 Columbus Avenue

 Boston, MA 02115

-Amin is a PhD student in the Information Assurance program at Northeastern University’s College of Computer and Information Science, advised by Professor Engin Kirda.
+Amin is a PhD student in the Information Assurance program at Northeastern University’s Khoury College of Computer Sciences, advised by Professor Engin Kirda.
 Amin’s research interests span a wide range of topics in systems security, focusing on operating systems, binary analysis, and malware and botnet detection.
 He is a member of Northeastern’s Secure Systems Laboratory (SecLab) located in 132 Nightingale Hall.
 Before joining Northeastern, Amin was a research assistant at the High Performance Computing Architectures and Networks (HPCAN) Laboratory, at Sharif University of Technology, located in Tehran, Iran.

 - Field of Study: Information Assurance